CampaignChain/campaignchain-docs/package/campaignchain_twitter.rst

 #.
 Once you have registered the app, `connect to a location`_ while choosing
    Twitter as the Channel.
 #.
 When the *Provide Application Credentials* screen comes up, go back to
-   https://dev.twitter.com/apps, select your app and visit the the *Keys and Access Tokens* tab to copy and paste the *Consumer Key* and the *Consumer Secret* and insert it in the *Provide Application Credentials* form.
+   https://dev.twitter.com/apps, select your app and visit the *Keys and Access Tokens* tab to copy and paste the *Consumer Key* and the *Consumer Secret* and insert it in the *Provide Application Credentials* form.